top of page

 A bold, creative storyteller capturing the lens of the world one vision at a time.

-His confidence was shot and was even convinced the dream had died.
+He lost his confidence and was convinced the dream had died.
 God is a big part of Freddy’s life.
-He had always gone to church with his family, and it was his grandmother that taught him faith was forever.
+It was his grandmother that taught him that faith was forever.
 She passed away when he was a teenager, and this situation brought him back to that pain.
 But realizing that God was preparing him for something greater was the motivation that he needed to chase that dream again.
 This led him to reenroll at The University of New Orleans to complete his degree.
-Only this time he vowed to do it different.
+Only this time he vowed to do it differently.

-Freddy traveled a road filled with doubt and heartache but got through it by the grace of God.
-After graduating from The University of New Orleans in December 2024, he is still on his journey to find a station he can call home.
-But not without working on his own stories!
+Freddy has traveled a road filled with doubt and heartache but got through it by the grace of God.
+He received a Bachelor's Degree in Marketing from The University of New Orleans in December 2024 and continues to uplift the community through storytelling.

 • Youtube